 Studies show that both tea tree and lavender oils may offer potent anti-androgenic properties.
 Research found that topical application of tea tree oil could effectively block DHT production.18

 10. Lavender Oil

 In a mouse study, topical application of lavender oil to mice was found to promote hair growth.
 Results of the study showed significant increases in the number of hair follicles, hair follicle depth, and dermal layer thickness, all of which contributed to increased hair growth.19

 Ketoconazole is an anti-fungal medication commonly used to reduce dandruff.
 Studies suggest that it may also help to block DHT and promote hair growth.
-A study comparing a topical ketoconazole solution and various concentrations of minoxidil found that ketoconazole had a significant stimulatory effect on hair growth.20
+A study comparing a topical ketoconazole solution and various concentrations of minoxidil found that ketoconazole stimulates hair growth.20

 The common stimulatory ingredient found in coffee may also help to promote hair growth by blocking DHT.
 An in vitro study found that caffeine applied topically in concentrations of 0.001% and 0.005% could stimulate hair follicle growth.
 While the exact mechanism of action still requires research, this effect may come from the compounds ability to block 5-AR receptors.21